robbiemu/aclarai/docs/components/plugin_manager_system.md

 ## Overview

 The plugin manager and import orchestrator provide a centralized approach to discovering, managing, and executing format conversion plugins.
-They implement the requirements from `docs/project/epic_1/sprint_8-Create_plugin_manager.md` while maintaining compatibility with the existing plugin system.

 ## Architecture